ssvassiliev/PublicationNetworks/README.md

 - all node labels are converted to lower case.

 #### CitNetExplorer
 [CitNetExplorer](http://www.citnetexplorer.nl/) is a powerful tool allowing to extract and visualize citation networks directly from WoS.
 It is designed specifically for analysis of *citation networks* only.
 Citations are grouped by the year allowing to analyze evolution of citations in time.
-It comes from the same developers as VOSviewer and has the same disappointing issue of converting labels to lower case.
+It comes from the same developers as VOSviewer and has the same disappointing issue of converting all node labels to lower case.

 ## Networks in Biology